sradin96/Projects/README.md

 In PS4 Controller - Website Project i used scss to style the whole website.
 Website is responsive and scales with screen size.
 You can see the website on this link https://sradin96.github.io/PS4-Controller---Website/

+## Photo App

+Photo App is a website where you can search for photos and download them if you want.
+It always shows 15 photos per page and if you click the button more, it adds more photos.
+You can search for a photo of a dog or a cat and it will show you only those photos.
+The project was made using an API.
+You can see the project on this link https://sradin96.github.io/Photo-App/

 ## Snake Game - Thesis

 Snake Game - Thesis has its own levels and every time you pick up an apple, it has a mathematical question.
 It was intended to help kids learn while playing.
 It calculates random numbers that the program gives.
 With the game comes a login and register page with options.